|

 traveler:

 a fitting across the boat to which sheets are led.
-In many boats the traveler may be adjusted from side to side so that the angle of the sheets can be changed to suit conditions.
+In many boats the traveler may be adjusted

 trapeze wire:

-gear enabling a crew member to place all of his weight outboard of the hull, thus helping to keep the boat level.
+- gear enabling a crew member to place all of his weight outboard of the

 trim: